 Nominated for 2 Emmys in 2012!

-"18 Voices Sing Kol Nidre" aired nationally in 85 PBS markets, including nearly all the largest, and was a pledge special in New York City.
+18 Voices Sing Kol Nidre aired nationally in 85 PBS markets and was a pledge special in New York City.

-"The film is a quiet little gem, gracefully conceived and executed.
-The tone is earnestly informative, good-natured, and never preachy." -George Robinson, The Jewish Week Reporter and Film Critic
+“A quiet little gem, gracefully conceived and executed…earnestly informative, good-natured, and never preachy.” – George Robinson, Jewish Week

-"I have watched the film with much interest and recommend it for every Jewish school.
-Teaching about the Kol Nidre is not easy.
-Allen Oren's work is a great contribution for all Jewish educators because it explains the prayer from many viewpoints and gives a taste of the prayer for almost every level." -Michlean Amir, Reference Coordinator, US Holocaust Memorial Museum
+“A great contribution for all Jewish educators because it explains the prayer from many viewpoints and gives a taste of the prayer for almost every level.” – Michlean Amir, US Holocaust Memorial Museum

 The Kol Nidre, chanted at the start of the sacred Yom Kippur holiday, is Judaism’s best known prayer.
 And yet it’s also the least known.